FREE Shipping on orders over $899

 In rare cases, surgery may be necessary to remove kidney stones, especially if they are large or causing a severe obstruction.

-Once kidney stones have been passed, it is important to take steps to prevent new stones from forming.
+Once kidney stones have been passed, it's important to take steps to prevent the formation of new stones.
 This may include dietary changes, increased fluid intake, and specific medications, depending on the underlying cause of the stones.

-Preventing kidney stones is essential to avoid future painful episodes.
+Preventing kidney stones is essential to avoiding future painful episodes.
 Here are some steps you can take to reduce your risk of developing kidney stones:

 1. Drink enough water:

-Staying well hydrated is essential to prevent kidney stones from forming.
-Drinking enough water dilutes the minerals and chemicals in your urine, making it harder for them to crystallize.
+Staying well hydrated is essential to prevent kidney stone formation.
+Drinking enough water dilutes the minerals and chemicals in urine, making it more difficult for them to crystallize.

 2. Limit sodium intake:

-Excess sodium in your diet can increase the amount of calcium in your urine, which increases your risk of calcium oxalate stones.
+Excess sodium in your diet can increase the amount of calcium in your urine, increasing your risk of calcium oxalate stones.
 Reduce the amount of processed and sodium-rich foods in your diet.

 Some foods are high in oxalate, such as spinach, beets, chocolate, and nuts.
 If you have a history of calcium oxalate stones, you may need to limit your intake of these foods.

-Foods rich in citrate, such as citrus fruits, may help prevent kidney stones from forming.
-Citrate inhibits the formation of crystals in the urine.
+Foods rich in citrate, such as citrus fruits, can help prevent the formation of kidney stones.
+Citrate inhibits the formation of crystals in urine.

 5. Limit your intake of animal proteins: